 What is a 301 redirect?

-A 301 redirect is the most SEO-friendly way of moving content from one URL (or web address) to another.
+A 301 redirect is a permanent redirect and is the most SEO-friendly way of moving content from one URL (or web address) to another.

 How 301 redirects ensure positive user experience

-Over a website’s lifetime, URLs may change and this is normal.
+Over a website’s lifetime, URLs may change, which is normal.
 It could be the result of website optimisation or because pages have been removed.

-If you have a link on your site pointing to the now no longer relelvant URL: http://www.goup.co.uk/greatcontent, a visitor on your site clicking that link would reach a 404 page on our website to announce that page is no longer there.
+If you have a link on your site pointing to the now no longer relevant URL, http://www.goup.co.uk/greatcontent, a visitor on your site clicking that link would reach a 404 page on our website to announce that page is no longer there.